vuejs/v2.vuejs.org/source/guide/composition.md

 ## Partials and {&#123;>yield&#125;}

-You can use partials in templates with {&#123;>partial-id&#125;}, but there is a special reserved partial ID: `yield`.
+You can use partials in templates with {&#123;>partial-id&#125;}, which inserts the partial registered via `Vue.partial('partial-id', '...')`.
+But there is a special reserved partial ID: `yield`.
 Basically, the `yield` partial inside a template serves as a insertion point for the original, pre-compile content inside the element.
 This syntax allows components to be easily nested and composed while maintaining their custom markup.
 For example:

 Top level markup: